-Vectors components and tensors components in a 2D dfsu file are given in the projection coordinate system.
-In a dfs2 file the vector and tensor components are given in the local coordinate system.
+Vectors components and tensors components in a 2D dfsu file and horizontal vector components in a 3D dfsu file are given in the projection coordinate system.
+In a dfs2 file and a dfs3 file the vector and tensor components are given in the local coordinate system.